ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

 Caller is aware that an exception may occur and decides how to handle it.

-General principle: Throw early, catch late.
+General principle: throw early, catch late.

   - Throw as soon as an error is detected
   - Only catch if you really know how to handle the error (don't be tempted